akilmd0/orderBackendSystem/readme.md

 Build the project:

     ./mvnw clean install or mvn if you haven maven install

 Run the application:

     ./mvnw spring-boot:run

+API Endpoints

-API Endpoints --- I have added postaman schema in ecommerce folder
+    I have added postaman schema in ecommerce folder

+Database Schema

-Database Schema --- I have added schema.sql in resource folder
+    I have added schema.sql in resource folder

+Redis Caching

-Redis Caching -- used for caching and also for the payments status update
+    used for caching and also for the payments status update

+Seperation From Others

     The application utilizes Redis to cache payment transaction status for faster response times.
 Redis operations are handled by the RedisService class.

 Future Enhancements

     Add user authentication and authorization.
     Implement retry mechanisms for payment failures.
     Add detailed error handling and logging.
     Create table for items.
     Correct table names due to some conflict and use small letters in all the table and column names.
     Add test cases.